-In consultation with the PNG Government and the Autonomous Bougainville Government (ABG), Australia’s aid to Bougainville is supporting stability by strengthening governance and service delivery, promoting social cohesion and economic growth, and empowering women and youth.
+In consultation with the PNG Government and the Autonomous Bougainville Government (ABG), Australia’s aid to Bougainville is supporting stability by strengthening governance and service delivery, promoting social cohesion and private sector-driven economic growth, and empowering women and youth.
 Working primarily through our PNG national programs in health, education, transport infrastructure, and law and justice, Australia aims to build capacity within the ABG to improve its capacity to deliver services.

-Our PNG Health and HIV programs are supporting the ABG Department of Health to progress programs and reforms in public health, health systems, workforce planning and rural health.
+Our PNG Health and HIV programs are working with the ABG Department of Health to progress programs and reforms in public health, health systems, workforce planning and rural health.
 Australia has signed a Memorandum of Understanding with the PNG National Department of Health and the ABG to work together on capacity building, health infrastructure and the procurement of health equipment and vehicles.
 This includes training community health workers, supporting maternal and child health, and control of communicable diseases including HIV/AIDS.
 We are refurbishing Arawa Hospital – including upgrades to the operating theatre, the maternal and child unit, and the accident and emergency unit – to expand and improve health services for the people of Central and South Bougainville.

 In the education sector, Australia is working with the PNG Department of Education and the ABG Department of Education on a Bougainville-specific program for elementary, primary, secondary and post-secondary education, including Technical Vocational Education and Training.
-Support includes school infrastructure through the Health and Education Procurement Facility, includes the building of a community library in Buka and five double classrooms for primary schools, and providing 18 other primary school infrastructure support packages.
+Support for school infrastructure, through the Health and Education Procurement Facility, includes the building of a community library in Buka and five double classrooms for primary schools, and providing 18 other primary school infrastructure support packages.